-If you are new to the open source world or even a veteran who just wants an easy introduction to the Ranvier codebase check the issue list for issues with the New Contributor label.
-New Contributor issues are non-critical bugs or features that are particularly easy or provide a good introduction to a certain Ranvier subsystem.
+If you are new to the open source world or even a veteran who just wants an easy introduction to the Ranvier codebase check the issue list for issues with the help wanted label. help wanted issues are non-critical bugs or features that are particularly easy or provide a good introduction to a certain Ranvier subsystem.

 If you're not sure where to get started contributing to Ranvier the best place to start is documentation.
 Read over the existing documentation, read through some of the code, try to build something and get a feel for what is missing from the docs that you could add.

 docs/ folder in the root of the project.
 Our documentation is rendered with

 and the Python-Markdown extensions, any markup you can use from those is free game.
 If you want to change the look and